 Additionally, if any of our shareholders acquires, holds, or has control of or direction over 5% or more of our outstanding shares or a person obtains control of a 5% or more holder of our ordinary shares, without procuring the prior approval from the IMCA or other relevant regulatory authority, the licenses issued to us by the IMCA to conduct our cannabis-related activities in Israel may be suspended or revoked.
 Under our amended and restated articles of association, if any person acquires, holds, or has control of or direction over more than 4.99% of our outstanding ordinary shares at any time without receiving prior approval from the IMCA or other relevant regulatory authority, the ordinary shares held by that person in excess of such limit will automatically become dormant shares and will carry no rights, including rights to vote, to receive dividends and to participate in the liquidation and distribution of our assets upon dissolution.
 In addition, the IMCA or other relevant regulatory authority must approve the identity of our directors and chief executive officer prior to their taking office, and any extensions to their respective terms of appointment.
-See Item 10 "Share Capital-Ordinary Shares-Ownership Restrictions."
+See "Description of Share Capital-Israeli Cannabis Law Approval Requirements in Respect of our Shares."